Sarfraz-droid/pepper/README.md

 # Pepper

-> App is currently in development stage.
+> App is currently in construction.

 `pepper` helps you manage your shortlinks with ease using Next.js and Vercel serverless functions.